MessaGGiero/jsontosqlite/README.md

 ## 📌Executable Windows/Linux creation

-- First step open a command shell and create and run a virtual env
+- First step open a command shell
-    ```
-    python -m venv jsontosqlite_env
-    source jsontosqlite_env/bin/activate
-    ```
-- Second step into the project's ./bin directory and run the script for Windows:
+- Second step into the project's ./bin directory run the script:

+    for Windows.
     ```
     compilegui.bat
     ```